Hermione-Granger-1176/typora-notion-theme/README.md

 > Designed and tested on macOS.
 Not fully tested, but should work for Windows/Linux.But this theme does not include styles for Windows “unibody” style

+This is a custom theme for the Markdown editor [Typora](https://typora.io/).

 My custom Typora theme is now featured on the official site! 🎉
 Check it out here: [Typora Themes](https://theme.typora.io/)

 # Introduce